onzfonz/comp227/src/content/4/en/part4b.md

 ### Test environment

-In one of the previous chapters of the course material, we mentioned that when your backend server is running in Heroku, it is in <i>production</i> mode.
+In one of the previous chapters of the course material, we mentioned that when your backend server is running in Heroku, it is in **production** mode.

-The convention in Node is to define the execution mode of the application with the <i>NODE_ENV</i> environment variable.
+The convention in Node is to define the execution mode of the application with the `NODE_ENV` environment variable.
-In our current application, we only load the environment variables defined in the <i>.env</i> file if the application is <i>not</i> in production mode.
+In our current application, we only load the environment variables defined in the *.env* file if the application is ***not*** in production mode.

 It is common practice to define separate modes for development and testing.

-Next, let's change the scripts in our <i>package.json</i> so that when tests are run, <i>NODE_ENV</i> gets the value <i>test</i>:
+Next, let's change the scripts in our *package.json* so that when tests are run, `NODE_ENV` gets the value `test`:

 ```json
 {